golemfactory/golem-architecture/arch-snapshot/arch.md

 ##### Broadcasting and neighborhood

+Naively broadcasting information, where each Node contacts every other Node, poses significant scalability limitations.
+Thus, a more efficient method of information dissemination is necessary.
+Hybrid Net's implementation draws inspiration from the [Kademlia algorithm](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf), which utilizes distance metrics to minimize the number of control messages Nodes need to exchange for discovery.
+While Kademlia serves a different purpose, Hybrid Net adapts its principles by introducing the concept of a neighborhood.

 **What is a Neighborhood?**

-Before diving into broadcasting, it's essential to understand the concept of a neighborhood.
-In a network, a neighborhood is a subset of Nodes that are considered closest to a given Node based on an abstract metric.
+A neighborhood is a subset of Nodes that are considered closest to a given Node based on an abstract metric.
 Each Node has its own neighborhood.
 This metric doesn't necessarily reflect the real-world proximity of Nodes.
 For instance, two Nodes on opposite sides of the globe could be neighbors, while two Nodes within the same physical network may be too distant in terms of this metric to be in the same neighborhood.

 In peer-to-peer networks, the concept of Node distance is often used for efficient Node discovery.
 However, since the current Golem network layer relies on the Relay server for Node discovery, neighborhoods don't serve that